swarnashreegowri/regulately/README.md

  - Create a virtual environment in the project folder with `virtualenv venv`
  - Activate the virtual environment with `source venv/bin/activate` (or `source venv/Scripts/activate` if you're on Windows)
- - Install the necessary packages with `pip install requirements.txt`
+ - Install the necessary packages with `pip install -r requirements.txt`
  - You'll need to create a MongoDB database and save the connection string and database name to a file called `external_services.py` (in the top level project directory).
 This file will need the globals `DATABASE` (the name of the mongo database you plan to use) and `MONGO_STRING` (the connection string you intend to use), i.e.

  ```